GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
 >
-> ~ *Danny Hillis*
+> ~ *James Gleick*

 ---
 ## 🏎 Quick Facts